-- Consider using cotton underwear or kitchen towel inside the nappy to raise awareness of when they are wet or dry. - Consider a trial without nappies for at least a few days.
-Parents/carers will need to have a strategy for managing on trips out.
-For children with disabilities, a wetting alarm (the same as a body-worn enuresis alarm) may be helpful.
-These can be borrowed from the continence service. - Regular drinks, (about two hourly) followed by regular trips to the toilet/potty can help the child by ensuring they are voiding more often during the day. - Keeping a record, using a toileting chart (see appendix) for at least three days, of when the child is drinking and when they are passing urine can help parents/carers to see their child's natural pattern and help them to get the child to the potty/toilet at the right time - Doing all changing in the toilet or bathroom, flushing solid stools down the toilet and sitting the child on the toilet when changing them can all be helpful. - Using positive reinforcement (praise, reward charts with time based rewards) for targeted behaviours.
+• Consider using cotton underwear or kitchen towel inside the nappy to raise awareness of when they are wet or dry.

+- It is only when children start to experience the feeling of being wet that some will become aware of when they need to go to the toilet. - Consider removing nappies in the day when about half the voids are being caught on the potty or toilet.
+Parents/carers will need to have a strategy for managing on trips out. - Regular drinks, (about two hourly) followed by regular trips to the toilet/potty can help the child by ensuring they are voiding more often during the day. - Consider repeating the record, using a toileting chart (see page 16) of when the child is drinking and when they are passing urine for at least three days, as this can help parents/carers to see their child's natural pattern and help them to get their child to the potty/toilet at the right time. - Doing all changing in the toilet or bathroom, flushing solid stools down the toilet and sitting the child on the toilet when changing them can all be helpful. - Using positive reinforcement (praise, reward charts with time-based rewards) for targeted behaviours. - Many children with learning disabilities or processing differences will take time to learn to indicate when they need the toilet, some may not be able to indicate but will be able to become continent if taken regularly.
+Giving children options for how they alert their parents/carers is helpful e.g. signing, picture cue cards, consistent word etc. - Remind parents/carers that their child needs to learn to recognise the bladder/bowel signals that it needs to empty and then how to let someone know, if they are unable to access the potty/toilet independently. - For children with disabilities, a wetting alarm (the same as a body-worn enuresis alarm) may be helpful.
+These can usually be borrowed from the children's bladder and bowel service.
+Provide the family with instructions on how to use them.